pokitdok/apidocs-v4/source/includes/_claims.md

 The `00009999` member id value may be used to simulate a claim being rejected due to an invalid date of birth for the subscriber/patient.
 This can often happen if the eligiblity API is not utilized prior to submitting a claims API request to verify the member's information with the trading partner.

-The `I69.91` diagnosis code may be used to simulate a claim being rejected due to not enough specificity on the diagnosis code.
-This happens sometimes when a diagnosis code is submitted that's not to be used for billing purporses.

-The `I11.945` diagnosis code may be used to simulate a claim being rejected for an invalid date of service.
-Some diagnosis codes are only approved for use prior to or after a specific date.

 When `MOCKPAYER` claims requests are submitted for processing, they'll enter a `scheduled` state if they're valid claims requests.
 About 5 minutes or so after submission, those `MOCKPAYER` claims will be processed.